 How Long Does MDMA Stay in Your System?
 Ecstasy has a half-life of approximately 8-9 hours.
 With the projected half-life of the drug, it can be expected to be fully cleared from the system in 1-2 days.
 However, much like other drugs, in order to more carefully determine how long ecstasy can stay in the system, you must first consider several variables such as how much a person weighs; how many doses the person has taken; and how fast a person’s metabolism acts.
 Detection in the system is also determined by what type of test is being used to trace the drug.

 For example, Ecstasy can be detected in a urine sample for 2-5 days after use.
 A blood test can detect it for up to 24 hours.
-A saliva test can detect ecstasy in the system anywhere from 1-5 days, and the type of test with the longest detection window is a hair follicle drug test, which can detect ecstasy for up to 90 days.
+A saliva drug test can detect ecstasy in the system from 1.5 hours to 10 hours after use, and the hair follicle drug test can detect ecstasy for up to 90 days.

 The “high” of ecstasy wears off within 3-5 hours, and the effects can last up to 24 hours.
 This drug impairs a person’s ability to process information and can make a person act impulsively.
 Ecstasy is not as known as much as other drugs for being addictive, but it can cause hallucinations and brain damage in those who take it.
 Even single uses of the drug can have long-term health effects on a person and lead to a pattern of abuse.

 The way a drug is manufactured will determine its potency level and subsequently, determine how long it will stay in a person’s system.
 This puts people at a higher level of danger because of the unpredictability of the results.

 Since Ecstasy is a street drug, it’s not possible for a person to know the exact source of the drug and how it was manufactured.
 This means that in addition to any side effects commonly related to ecstasy on its own, it may be coupled with effects from other drugs that might have been combined or laced with before or during distribution.